|

 Cons:

-Yes - tools like Fieldwire (free for up to 5 users) and OpenProject (open-source) offer limited functionality at no cost.
+Yes, tools like Fieldwire (free for up to 5 users) and OpenProject (open-source) offer limited functionality at no cost.
 However, most free plans are meant for testing or very small projects.

 For field coordination and punch lists, Fieldwire is a popular option.
 For general task management, Smartsheet or Trello can also work.